Liberty of the Seas: Incidents

-On 2 April 2020, it was reported that two crew members had tested positive for coronavirus.
+On April 2, 2020, it was reported that two crew members had tested positive for coronavirus.
 One was asymptomatic, and remained in quarantine on board the ship, while the other, who showed visible symptoms, disembarked and was sent to a hospital in Galveston.
-On 15 April 2020, after the ship was anchored on the coast of Texas, it returned and docked in Galveston.
+On April 15, 2020, after the ship was anchored on the coast of Texas, it returned and docked in Galveston.

+On April 4, 2024, a 20-year old man went overboard the ship.
+After an extensive search effort by the US Coast Guard and the ship's crew, he was declared missing.

 Facilities

 Liberty of the Seas has extensive sports facilities including the FlowRider onboard wave generator for surfing, an interactive water play area for children, a full-sized volleyball / basketball court, an ice skating rink, and a large fitness center.
 There are also two whirlpools that are cantilevered and project out from the sides of the ship to provide unimpeded views of the sea below and a modular conference center for business meetings.
 Among other dining facilities there is a three level formal dining room.

-A refurbishment in 2016 added a water slide complex, featuring two racing slides and a boomerang-style slide, and a children only water play area, featuring smaller water slides.
+A refurbishment in 2016 added a water slide complex, featuring two racing slides and a boomerang-style slide, and a children-only water play area, featuring smaller water slides.

 Many of the ship's interiors were extensively decorated by muralist Clarissa Parish.